Printer & Ink Technology for Fine Art Giclée Printing

 1 Our Printer Platform

-We print on Epson SureColor fine-art printers — purpose-built for Giclée production with precise paper handling, stable heads and consistent output across editions.
+We print using Epson SureColor fine art printers.
+These are purpose-built for Giclée production, with reliable paper handling, stable heads and consistent output from proofing through to final editions.

 2 UltraChrome Pigment Inkset